Coaching Philosophies

 Family: I consider this team my extended family.
 I am still friends with parents and families from all the teams I have coached.
 We have a Facebook group that we use to communicate with each other and post pictures and videos of the triumphs of not only the players but the brothers and sisters also. #HawksForLife

-2021 (10u) - Local World Series
+2021 (10u) - Local World Series (won one bracket game)

-2022 (11u) - World series in Texas/Louisiana
+2022 (11u) - World series in Beaumont (won one bracket game)

-2024 (13u) - Beaumont World Series
+2024 (13u) - Pigeon Forge Ripken World Series (won one bracket game)